-- If you are currently asymptomatic, you can still come to work and follow appropriate infection prevention and control protocols, going through active screening and wearing appropriate personal protective equipment (PPE). - In most stores, many procedures are put in place to practice safe physical distancing and minimize the risk of community spread like lines on the floor to mark two meters of distance, Plexiglas barriers, staff wearing PPE, etc.
+- If you are currently asymptomatic, you can still come to work and follow appropriate infection prevention and control protocols, going through active screening and wearing appropriate personal protective equipment (PPE). - In most stores, many procedures are put in place to practice safe physical distancing and minimize the risk of community spread like lines on the floor to mark two meters of distance, Plexiglas barriers, staff wearing PPE, mandatory masks for everyone entering the store, etc.